Updated: Mar 20

 A journey through my culinary life

 I have spent these first weeks of our confinement reading and researching online, writing the core outline and formatting the book, and now I am well on my way to plotting out the full draft template.
-I have been writing lists of the French food we now eat, the core recipes that are typlically Mayenne French.
-These are regional foods eaten farm fresh in season, we now in summer time find ourselves in the kitchen cooking confiture, preserving summer fruits and sunshine for the long grey winter to come.
+I have been writing lists of the French food we now eat, the core recipes that are typically Mayenne French.
+These are regional foods eaten farm-fresh in season, we now in summertime find ourselves in the kitchen cooking confiture, preserving summer fruits and sunshine for the long grey winter to come.
 At present Matt and I are watching our cherry trees every day to see how they are faring and have constant discussions about the size of the crop compared to last year.

 Thank you for reading